-Except then Darren reveals that he moved to Tucker Springs to take a job as the youth pastor at the New Light Church.
-Seth is not only an atheist, but was thrown out by his ultra-religious family when he came out.
-He tends to avoid believers, not out of judgment but out of self-preservation.
+Well, except for the part where he moved to Tucker Springs to take a job as the youth pastor at the New Light Church.
+While this hardcore atheist enjoys a hearty debate, Seth’s painful past has led him to avoid believers—not out of judgment but out of self-preservation.

 Rain rolled off the awning above the front window of Ink Springs.
 On shitty days like these, Lane and I didn’t even bother putting on the stereo.
 By the time we turned it up enough to hear it over the weather, it’d be too goddamned loud.
 So, the soundtrack for the day was thunder, rain, and buzzing tattoo needles, with occasional bits of conversation to fill in the gaps.

 Not much buzzing today, though.
 As a rule, people didn’t casually wander in here during storms, and half of this afternoon’s appointments had called and canceled.
 Half the other ones probably wouldn’t show up.
 Which meant two of my favorite things in the whole world: a slow, boring day, and not a lot of money.
 Fucking yay.

 I scrubbed my workstation with a wadded, disinfectant-soaked paper towel while Lane sketched, pencil scratching across paper.
 Good thing he didn’t mind chatting while he was drawing, because he’d probably be all the company I had today.

 Lane got up from his chair to stretch, and glanced at the window.
 “Oh, man.
 I would not want to be moving on a day like this.”

 He gestured out the window.
 Someone was backing a U-Haul into one of the parking spaces in front of the store.